alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 The `vite-plugin-simple-json-server` injects own middleware into development and preview servers.
 By default it is invoked only for `serve` mode.

-The plugin serves handlers routes first, then json API, static files at the end.
+The plugin first serves the handler routes, then the json API and at the very end, the static files.

-Query parameters are ignored for static files.
+Any query parameters are ignored for static files.

 Pagination and count is only available for array-based json.
 For sorting and filtering the json must be an array of objects.
-Otherwise, the server will respond with 405.

 If there is a parameter in the filter or sort request that is not among the json fields, that parameter will be ignored.